gbv/login-server/README.md

 The server provides an OAuth redirection endpoint (redirection URI) for each OAuth [provider](#providers).

 ### GET /login/:provider/return
 Callback endpoint for OAuth requests.
-Will save the connected account to the user (or create a new user if necessary) and redirect to [`/account`].
+Will save the connected identity to the user (or create a new user if necessary) and redirect to [`/account`].

 ## HTTP API